-This in-progress topical project focuses on four transportation infrastructures as keystones for urban design.
-The project aggregates built port, river, rail, and road infrastructure reuse and co-use projects in order to understand the outsized social, environmental, and economic impacts that these linear systems have had relative to their acreage.
+This topical project focused on four transportation infrastructures as keystones for urban design.
+The project aggregated built port, river, rail, and road infrastructure reuse and co-use projects in order to understand the outsized social, environmental, and economic impacts that these linear systems have had relative to their acreage.
 We are in a moment when densification and urban livability is important for reduced energy use, yet public funding for urban amenities like parks and alternative transportation in the U.S. is paltry.
 A review of 400 international projects with varied funding mechanisms and partnerships demonstrate creative uses for urban land that leverage co-benefits like climate change adaptation, carbon mitigation, strengthening community bonds, increased health outcomes, no-carbon transportation, urban cooling, low-impact stormwater management, and community development by pairing natural and nature-based solutions (NNBS) with transportation corridors.
-In addition, the project distills the five main strategies employed, provides a methodology for identifying infrastructural assets and opportunities for any city, relates the impacts of historical public space networks 100 years later, and documents lessons learned about greening, gentrification, displacement, and community process.
-The project extends SWA’s work on infrastructure.
+In addition, the project distilled the five main strategies employed, ways cities have built from the project to the network, and documents lessons learned about greening, gentrification, displacement, and community process.
+The project was funded in part by the Landscape Architecture Foundation and extends SWA’s work on infrastructure.

 RESEARCH TEAM